-The Lending Policy Statement considers the definition, basis of exposure, importance, appetite (together with the rationale for it), and the Society's objective in relation to the relevant aspects of residential lending credit risk; i.e. security, counterparty, concentration and residual risks.
+The Lending Policy Statement considers the definition, basis of exposure, importance, tolerance (together with the rationale for it), and the Society's objective in relation to the relevant aspects of residential lending credit risk; i.e. security, counterparty, concentration and residual risks.
 This is reviewed annually, or on a more frequent basis if there are changes to the operating environment.
 Lending mandates are strictly controlled and all applications are reviewed by the specialist residential mortgage underwriting team.
 Applications outside individuals' mandates are considered by the Residential Mortgages Credit Committee.

-The Society's long established approach of obtaining its residential mortgage business direct, via face to face interviews with customers in its branches or by telephone, rather than through third parties, is regarded as a key factor in mitigating its residential mortgages credit risk.
+The Society's long established approach of obtaining its owner occupier residential mortgage business direct, via interviews with customers in its branches (for the vast majority of its lending) or by telephone, rather than through third parties, is regarded as a key factor in mitigating its residential mortgages credit risk.
 The Society has not undertaken any 'sub-prime' or 'self-certification' mortgage lending or purchased mortgages originated by other firms.
+During 2012-13 the Society began to accept a modest amount of introduced residential mortgage business from a very small number of partners, and this business increased in scale during 2013-14 and 2014-15, but these cases are restricted to a maximum loan to value ratio of 75%.

-As a result, the Society's residential lending exhibits a strong concentration within its branch operating area of Cumbria, Dumfriesshire, north Lancashire and west Northumberland.
+As a result of its long established approach, the Society's owner occupier residential lending exhibits a strong concentration within its branch operating area of Cumbria, Dumfriesshire, north Lancashire and west Northumberland.
 This is monitored by the Board each quarter, with a detailed assessment being produced on an annual basis and included as an appendix in the Society's ICAAP.
 However, research has shown that customers value the 'local' nature of the Society and its branch network, and the Society's detailed knowledge of its operating area, when combined with its direct approach to residential lending, is regarded as a strength in ensuring the quality of its lending.
 This is strongly reflected in the Society's arrears performance when compared with national statistics.
 Overall, the Society regards this concentration in a positive manner, as a focus and a demonstration of the strength of its regional franchise.